Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 How did the College prepare you for what you’re doing now?

-I finished my A-levels at my old school but instead of immediately going to university like the majority of my school friends did, I went to college for two years.
+I finished my A-levels at my old school but, instead of immediately going to university like the majority of my school friends did, I went to college for two years.
 So I would say that the college prepared me by giving me the time I needed to grow up and mature before I left for university.
 I grew as a musician, my music theory improved and I learned how to properly format and present my work at higher academic levels.
 A boring answer but this is what the college helped me with!

-This is a difficult choice.
-All of my second year was brilliant, particularly the opportunity and encouragement for us as students to start writing our own music with the opportunity to perform it live at Bootleggers.
+A difficult choice.
+All of my second year was brilliant, particularly the opportunity and encouragement for us as students to start writing our own music with the opportunity to perform it live at Bootleggers (a local bar and music venue).
+The first ever college gig was definitely enjoyable.
+It gave us a taste of what was to come throughout the course.
+However, it may be cliché, but I loved the whole course - I would happily re-live my time at college.

 Where do you see yourself in five years’ time?